wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     *   (a) the appropriate government department in its own name if the department may be sued apart from this section; or

-    *   (b) the appropriate officer of the Crown in the name in which he may be sued on behalf of the Crown or of any government department if the officer may be sued on behalf of the Crown or of any government department apart from this section; or
+    *   (b) the appropriate officer of the Crown in the name in which he or she may be sued on behalf of the Crown or of any government department if the officer may be sued on behalf of the Crown or of any government department apart from this section; or

     *   (c) the Attorney-General if there is no such appropriate department or officer or if the person instituting the proceedings has any reasonable doubt whether any and, if so, which department or officer is appropriate; or